-Studio Art (1195)

-Half Credit, Half Block

-Prerequisite: Must have completed a minimum of 2 other art courses prior to being enrolled.
-Studio Art is designed for upperclassmen who are interested in pursuing art beyond the high school level.
-It will address a variety of factors and methods including evolving technologies when preparing and refining artwork for portfolio presentation and/or when deciding if and how to preserve and protect art.
-Students will create, select, respond to and present work that clearly reflects newly obtained technical skills, increasing conceptual thinking and is a reflection of their personal interests.
+Portfolio Art/Studio Art(1195)Half Credit, Half BlockGrades 11, 12Prerequisite: Must have completed a minimum of 3 other art courses prior to being enrolled.Studio Art is designed for upperclassmen who are interested in pursuing art beyond the high school level.It will address preparing and refining artwork for portfolio presentation and how to preserve and protectart.
+Students will create, select, respond to , and present work that clearly reflects newly obtainedtechnical skills, increasing conceptual thinking and is a reflection of their personal interests.